-- Tether (stablecoin) is a token, a currency existing in the layer 2 of a blockchain - · Blockchain Bitcoin: Omni-layer allows to create L2 tokens - ▶ But a "hack" of the original system.
-Bitcoin not thought for that. - Blockchain Ethereum: ERC-20 Tokens - Standardization of a solution though from the start - "Smart contracts" - =>Any code than can be executed on the Blockchain.
+- Tether (stablecoin) is a token, a currency existing in the layer 2 of a blockchain - ▶ As ERC-20 in Ether - On bitcoin too - Blockchain Bitcoin: Omni-layer allows to create L2 tokens - But a "hack" of the original system.
+Bitcoin not thought for that. - (Unlike Ether) - Another L2 possibility on Bitcoin: Lightning network